 When booking participants onto a group education session which a researcher is scheduled to observe, the administrator will advise the participant that there may be a researcher observing the session.
 If a participant is not happy to attend a session in which a researcher is observing, where available they will be allocated to a different session, or the researcher will not attend.
 On the day of the sessions the researcher will introduce themselves to participants and explain the purpose of the observations.
-The researcher will introduce themselves to participants and explain the purpose of the observations.
+The researcher will introduce themselves to participants.
+The researcher will introduce themselves to participants.
 The researcher will sit at the back of the room and take anonymised handwritten field notes (Brewer, 2000; Wolfinger 2002) They will not interfere with the education session and will not audio/video record the sessions.